lookshe/nepenthes/README.md

 administrator needs to change anything after or part of the upgrade, the major number changes and the minor number resets to zero.

-v1.0: Initial release
+- v1.0: Initial release

-v1.1: Clearer licensing, small performance improvements, corpus reset
+- v1.1:
+	- Clearer licensing
+	- Small performance improvements
+	- Clearer logging
+	- Corpus reset
+	- Evasion countermeasures